MiGiNull/Ece1p-interactome/README.md

-# Network and Functional Analysis of Ece1p-Human Interactome for Novel Target Identification
+# Network and Functional Analysis of Ece1p-Human Interactome for Target Identification
 ## Code for Visualization and analysis of Ece1p(*C. albicans*)-Human interactome.
 The analysis code can be found in the `Code/` folder.
 1. Number of interacting host genes of each peptide.py